November 27, 2018 - Peak Equities

 The Manager also arranges for any bank financing and negotiates the terms of the purchase contract and any relevant leases.
 Property Syndicates are commonly structured as Unit Trusts, with individual investors being allotted Units in the proportion that their investment bears to the total subscribed capital of the Trust.

 Peak Equities Pty Ltd has emerged as a significant participant in the Property Trust industry.
 Established some 6 years ago by the Tom and David Borsky father-and-son team, the company currently administers commercial properties valued at more than $220 million.
 Investors receive monthly cash distributions ranging from 8.0 % to 10.4% per annum.
+Peak became a trusted name for commercial real estate investments.

 Managing Director, Tom Borsky contends that the unlisted syndicate market offers more realistic asset values and greater stability of both income and capital than the publicly listed Real Estate Investment Trusts.
 The REITs, as they are known, are far more volatile with the value of equity more closely reflective of the overall share market than the fair value of the underlying real estate assets.